ggalisky/portfolio_mm/_pages/about.md

 I currently work at Zoox on vehicle simulation platforms, and at Depth Dive Computers designing and building the next generation of freediving computers

+I studied electrical engineering at California State University Long Beach where I received my Bachelors of Science in Electrical Engineering

 [Engineering Projects](https://link-url-here.org)

 [Photography](https://link-url-here.org)